 - Panel, “Corporate Sustainability: Should Materiality be the Primary Focus for Board and Regulatory Oversight?,” American Bar Association, Business Law Section Panel, Washington, D.C., November 20, 2015

 - Presentation, “Five Governance Developments,” Twin Cities Business Outstanding Directors Awards, Minneapolis, MN, October 1, 2015

 - Panel, “Sustainability and the Financial Markets,” American Bar Association, Business Law Section Panel, Chicago, IL, September 18, 2015

 - ABA Continuing Legal Education Panel, “Governance Meets Sustainability,” Phone and Internet Presentation, February 25, 2015

-- Presentation, “Advancing the Standard: Corporate Governance Revisited,” Industry Association, Kiawah Island, SC, August 7, 2014
+- Presentation, “Advancing the Standard: Corporate Governance Revisited,” American Society of Mechanical Engineers Board/Management Conference, Kiawah Island, SC, August 7, 2014

 - Presentation, “Refreshing the Board of Directors,” ABA Business Law Section Annual Meeting, Chicago, IL, August 6, 2014

 - “Corporate Governance Best Practices,” NIRI Virtual Chapter, Minneapolis, MN, February 2014